Cocktails

 - What does a Gimlet taste like?

-- Gimlet has a flavour profile featuring Citrus, Sweet, Lime, Tart.
+- Gimlet has a flavour profile featuring Citrus, Sweet, Tart.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a Gimlet?